Bernoulli sums and R\'enyi entropy inequalities: Min-Entropy Power

 For $x \in \mathbb{R}$, we write $\floor*{x} = \max \{ n \in \mathbb{Z}: n \leq x \}$ for the entire part of $x$.

 \begin{thm} For $\mathcal{P}_{C}(M)$ defined as in \eqref{eq: set of probability measures} with $C \leq |M|$,

-\end{thm} Note that when $C$ is chosen to be an natural number, $\mathcal{E}( \mathcal{P}_{C}(M) )$ is the uniform distributions on sets of size $C$ contained in $M$, else the extremal distributions are ``nearly uniform'' representing an appropriately scaled convex combination of a uniform distribution on a set of size $\floor{C}$ and a disjoint point mass.
+\end{thm} Note that when $C$ is chosen to be {a natural} number, $\mathcal{E}( \mathcal{P}_{C}(M) )$ is the uniform distributions on sets of size $C$ contained in $M$, else the extremal distributions are ``nearly uniform'' representing an appropriately scaled convex combination of a uniform distribution on a set of size $\floor{C}$ and a disjoint point mass.
 When $1 < C \leq 2$, the extreme points of $\mathcal{P}_C(M)$ are probability mass functions supported on exactly two points.
 A more general proof of this result is given in \cite{MMX17:2}.
-As we will not have use for the generality, we provide a simpler proof to allow this article to be more self-contained. \begin{proof} We will prove the two inclusions ($\subset$, $\supset$) of the sets.
+As we will not have use for the generality, we provide a simpler proof of this result and others of this subsection in the appendix \cite{BernoulliAppendix} to allow this article to be more self-contained.